 Students have the opportunity to pursue a Master of Business Administration (MBA) concurrently with the Bachelor of Science (BS) degree in food science.
 The program is designed so students can earn the BS in food science and MBA in five years, to meet the needs of students who are interested in management careers in the food industry.
 Students apply for admission to the MBA program in the spring of the third year.
 The program for concurrent BS in food science/MBA degrees is a rigorous 5-year program, and admission is very selective.

 Read more about this concurrent program »

 View Class Syllabi

 Accelerated degree option

 An accelerated degree option is available for the food science program.

 Food scientists work in food industry, academia, and non-profit and government institutions.
 A food science degree can lead to positions focused on:

 For more information about careers in food science, view the following websites of the Institute of Food Technologists:

-To apply for internships and full-time work positions, use the ISU CyHire (formerly CMS), on-campus career fairs, and the college career services offices:
+To apply for internships and full-time positions, use CyHire, on-campus career fairs, and the college career services offices.